L7L9/L7L9/README.md

 ### Hi there 👋
 # Hi,I'm Li Qilong!🙂
  - 🏫I'm a college student from GDUT.
- - 🧐I'm interestde in backend and blockchain.
+ - 🧐I'm interested in backend and blockchain.
  - 📫Contract me: email👉1964757607@qq.com
 <!-- ### Languages And Tools -->